© Unofficial Royalty 2024

 September 25, 1744 – Birth of King Friedrich Wilhelm II of Prussia at the Stadtschloss in Berlin, Kingdom of Prussia, now in Brandenburg, Germany

 Friedrich Wilhelm became King of Prussia in 1786, upon the death of his uncle, King Friedrich II, better known as Frederick the Great.
 By that time, he had little respect for his uncle and ignored the late King’s wishes relating to his burial.
 He moved the Prussian court – for many years based in Potsdam – back to Berlin, and overturned many of his uncle’s policies.
-Through his patronage of the arts and work toward improving trade and transportation, he became quite popular with the Prussian people.
+Friedrich Wilhelm became quite popular with the Prussian people through his patronage of the arts and his improvement of trade and transportation.
 However, that popularity soon faded, when he began to impose consumption taxes on items such as sugar, flour, and beer.
 He also depleted the country’s treasury, from overspending during military ventures and his personal projects, such as the construction of the Marble Palace.
 When he came to the throne, the treasury had over 50 million dollars.
 But by the time his reign ended, just 11 years later, the country was in debt of 48 million.

 Unofficial Royalty: King Friedrich Wilhelm II of Prussia